mirjak/draft-trammell-optional-security-not/draft-trammell-optional-security-not.md

 protection of confidentiality, integrity, and authenticity for those protocols, in a legal environment where the distribution of cryptographic technology was largely restricted by licensing and/or prohibited by law.
-The result has been a protocol stack where security properties have been added to core protocols using those protocols' extension mechanisms.
+The result has been a protocol stack where security properties have been either added in retrospect to core protocols using those protocols' extension mechanisms or implemented in a separate layer.

 As extension mechanisms are by design optional features of a protocol, this has led to a situation where security is optional up and down the protocol